Last Updated on December 21, 2021 by Shivanandana Hegde

-Regarding SSD, I have a post that you can check this post to see how to choose best SSD for home user. .
+Regarding SSD, I have a post that you can check to see how to choose the best SSD for home users.

-Firstly, with an obsessive wish to upgrade laptop processor, hours of research and bit of a luck (which favors the one who works for it), I was able to do so.
+Firstly, with an obsessive wish to upgrade the laptop processor, hours of research, and a bit of luck, I was able to do it.

 Secondly, the results? – Are very satisfying. ❤

 So, how to upgrade a laptop processor?
-Although, this post illustrates processor replacement of my particular model of laptop, (Samsung NP300E5Z), it is not limited to this model.
+Although this post illustrates the processor replacement of my particular model of laptop, (Samsung NP300E5Z), it is not limited to this model.

 Step 1: Check if your CPU can be upgraded

 Before you do a laptop CPU upgrade, you can either go to your computer >> This PC >> right-click >> Select properties and view processor details there.